 - Run at your preferred cadence for 3minutes – this should be at a submaximal speed (ideally below threshold/tempo intensity).

 - The cadence with the lowest heart rate indicates greater efficiency.

 Another consideration is cardiac drift.
-Cardiac drift is where heart rate continues to rise even when intensity, or pace, is kept the same.
-Cardiac drift has a greater effect as intensity increases, making this test less effective at faster (more intense) speeds.
+This is where heart rate continues to rise even when intensity, or pace, is kept the same.
+Cardiac drift has a greater effect as intensity increases, making this test less effective at faster speeds.

 Will increasing cadence make you a faster runner?
-In short, if your cadence naturally increases because your running fitness has improved then you will run faster.
+In short, if cadence naturally increases because your running fitness improves then you will run faster.
 However, just increasing your stride rate is unlikely to make you significantly faster.

-The simple truth is: your running pace is always determined by a combination of cadence and stride length.
+The simple truth is: running pace is always determined by a combination of cadence and stride length.
 And both of these are affected by your current running fitness and conditioning level.
-With that in mind, changing your cadence won’t increase your running fitness and therefore won’t make you significantly quicker.

 This is one of the reasons why interval training is so beneficial for endurance running performance.

-So why use intervals for run cadence?
-Running intervals train you to run with a faster cadence, whilst at the same time developing stride length.
+So why use intervals?…The real advantage here is: they train you to run with a faster cadence and at the same time they increase stride length.

 The charts below really illustrate how in my case, both run cadence and stride length increase significantly as pace increases.

-This is why I prefer not to focus on deliberately running at a specific cadence.
-Instead, I prefer to train in ways that push the upper limits of cadence and stride length, without actively trying to control these.
+For this reason, I prefer not to focus on deliberately running at a specific cadence.
+Instead, focus on training in ways that push the upper limits of cadence and stride length, without actively trying to control these.

-Firstly, achieving a real improvement in cadence requires a consistent approach to running training.
+Firstly, achieving a real improvement in cadence requires a consistent approach to training.

 Secondly, there are a number of training approaches that are effective for improving cadence.
-In fact, these approaches should be the staple of any endurance runner looking to improve their running speed.
+Importantly, these approaches should be the staple of any endurance runner looking to improve their running speed.

-So, rather than focusing on running cadence itself, ensure that you’re using a multitude of different running training methods that will help to improve your running.
+So, rather than focusing specifically on increasing running cadence, ensure that you’re using a multitude of different training methods that will help to improve your running.
 Consequently, this will elevate your cadence to a higher level.

-With that in mind: here’s 8 training tips to improve your running cadence, stride length and running speed.
+With that in mind: here’s 8 training tips that will improve your cadence, stride length and running speed.

-Hill repetitions are a great way to improve running speed.
-And when done correctly hill repetitions can improve both running cadence and length.
+Hill repeats are a great way to improve running speed.
+And when done correctly they benefit both running cadence and length.